ComboStrap/dokuwiki-docker/README.md

 docker pull ghcr.io/combostrap/dokuwiki:php8.3-latest
 ```

-### Commit and push changes from your server container
+### Commit and push changes from your server container to your Git Repository

 You can make change online from your server container
 and push them to your git repository.